 - residencies involving innovative approaches to your working practice.

-Your proposal must engage with at least one of the following Arts NSW, Arts and Cultural Development Program (ACDP) priorities:
+Your proposal must engage with at least one of the following priorities, in alignment with Create NSW ACDP Priorities:

 - people with a disability